SohanGhodla/Collapsar-Formalism/README.md

 - The `Python_scripts` directory contains the `Python` files that were used to model the collapsar evolution.
 To run, they will require the `profile<number>.data`  file from MESA as an input.

-- The `Collapsar dynamics - Section 2.2.ipynb` is a <a href="https://sagemanifolds.obspm.fr/" target="_blank">`SAGE`</a> notebook that contains the symbolic implementation of some of the calculations performed in Section 2.2 of the paper.
+- The `Collapsar dynamics - Section 2.2.ipynb` is a [SAGE](https://sagemanifolds.obspm.fr) notebook that contains the symbolic implementation of some of the calculations performed in Section 2.2 of the paper.

  - The `Plots_Stellar_rotation_and_collapsars.ipynb` file contains the code for generating those plots that consider fiducial values of the assumed free parameters such as $s, \alpha$ and  $\tilde{\eta}$.